-Science Applications International Corporation (SAIC) [NYSE: SAI] announced today it was awarded a prime contract by the U.S. Department of Homeland Security (DHS) to provide tactical and mission critical communications services to the DHS community.
-The multiple-award, indefinite-delivery/indefinite-quantity (IDIQ) contract has a two-year base period of performance, three one-year options, and a total contract value of approximately $3 billion if all options are exercised.
+Science Applications International Corporation (SAIC) (NYSE: SAI) announced it was awarded a prime contract by the Department of Homeland Security (DHS) to provide tools and services to implement continuous monitoring through the Continuous Diagnostics and Mitigation (CDM), Tools and Continuous Monitoring as a Service (CMaaS) contract.
+The CDM program will strengthen the cybersecurity posture of the Federal civilian ".gov" networks, helping to protect cyber infrastructure.
+The multiple-award blanket purchase agreement (BPA), administered by the General Services Administration (GSA), Federal Systems Integration and Management Center (FEDSIM), has a one-year base period of performance, four one-year options, and a contract value of up to $6 billion, if all options are exercised.

 Source: Science Applications International Corporation (SAIC) (NYSE: SAI)